 The latest Camaro SS shares most of its exterior styling with the standard Camaro model, but the performance version of the pony car does boast a few unique design cues, including standard HID headlights with LED accents, LED taillights and 20-inch wheels.
 The Camaro SS ships standard with an 8-inch touchscreen infotainment system and a configurable driver information center.
 A rear cross-traffic alert system is optional but really should be standard given the Camaro's poor outward visibility.

 Trim Level Breakdown

-Those looking at the Camaro SS should also consider the Ford Mustang GT, Dodge Challenger R/T and the Hyundai Genesis Coupe.
+The Chevrolet Camaro SS competes directly with the Ford Mustang GT, Dodge Challenger R/T and Hyundai Genesis Coupe.